grip-on-software/monetdb-dumper/README.md

 ## Installation: Requirements and configuration

 The dumper application has been tested with OpenJDK 8.
-In order to build the application, we use Ant 1.10.1+.
+In order to build the application, we use Ant 1.10.1+ with the JDK (a package with `javac`).
+Make sure your `JAVA_HOME` environment variable points to the correct JDK directory if you have multiple possible installations.

-Before building, ensure you have create a file in the path `nbproject/private/config.properties` containing the following properties:
+Before building, ensure you have create a file in the path `nbproject/private/config.properties`, possibly by copying the `config.properties.example` file to there and editing it, containing the following properties:

 ```
 databasedumper.url=jdbc:monetdb://MONETDB_HOST/gros